Things to do in London

 Climbing O2 Arena London

 The descent is much more fun and thrilling since it is steeper.
-Reach the ground, strip your safety gear and harness before you walk out with memories of one of the most epic adventures in London.
+Once your feet touch the ground, you can get your safety gear off before walking out with memories of an epic adventure in London.

 Getting there